Abhishek-crypto007/ORM/README.md

 ## Date: 18.09.2025

 ## AIM
-To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Car Company Database using Object Relational Mapping(ORM).

 ## DESIGN STEPS